Ben Schoeman: History

 Schoeman was born in Braamfontein, Johannesburg in the British Colony of the Transvaal on 19 January 1905, the son of train driver Barend Jacobus Schoeman, and Abelina Jacoba Schoeman (née Theunissen).
 After completing his studies at high school, he joined the railway industry, and worked as both a driver and a fireman.
 He progressed up the hierarchy, and after 16 years, he achieved the position of station master in Paardekop.

 At age seventeen, he was the branch chairman for the National Party in Braamfontein.
 He entered politics as a member of the United Party, being elected as Member of Parliament for Fordsburg in the 1938 general election, gaining a majority of 1,127 over TC Robertson of the Labour Party.
 Aged 33, Schoeman was the youngest member of the House of Assembly.
 At the outbreak of the Second World War, Schoeman supported Prime Minister J. B. M. Hertzog's stance of neutrality.
-When Hertzog resigned as Prime Minister and switched his allegiance to the National Party, Schoeman similarly switched parties, and in 1940, he became the head of the National Party in the Witwatersrand, and a member of the party's Executive Committee.
+When Hertzog resigned as Prime Minister and switched his allegiance to the National Party, Schoeman similarly switched parties, and in 1940, he became the head of the National Party in the Witwatersrand, and a member of the party's executive committee.
 In 1943 South African general election, he lost his seat to Sarel Tighy of the United Party.
-At the 1948 South African general election he returned to Parliament as the member of the National Party for Maraisburg.
+At the 1948 South African general election he returned to Parliament representing Maraisburg for the National Party.